MBlais13/java-assignments/README.md

 # java-assignments
-finished assignments for the computer science class at GAHS.
+finished assignments for the computer science course at GAHS.